 Students who require accommodations for the United States Medical Licensing Examinations (USMLE) Step 1 and/or Step 2 –CK exams must submit a separate accommodations request to the National Board of Medical Examiners (NBME).
 The accommodations approval process for the USMLE Step exams is managed by the NBME and not by the University of Washington.
 The NBME may require additional documentation than what is required by the University of Washington, so students need to review the NBME requirements carefully and begin the request process early.

 The Office of the Ombud is a confidential, neutral resource, where students, faculty, and staff can seek information, consultation, and assistance for any professional challenges they are facing at the University of Washington.
 This resource is available to all medical students regardless of their physical location.

 University Complaint Investigation and Resolution Office

-The University Complaint Investigation and Resolution Office (UCIRO) is responsible for investigating complaints that a University employee has violated the University of Washington’s non-discrimination and/or non-retaliation policies.
-A UCIRO investigation may be requested either by an individual or by the administrative head of a University organization.
+The University Complaint Investigation and Resolution Office (UCIRO) is responsible for investigating complaints that a UW employee has violated the University’s non-discrimination and/or non-retaliation policies.
+A UCIRO investigation may be requested either by an individual or by the administrative head of a UW organization.